DataLab and Spyder: a perfect match#

 Debugging your algorithm with DataLab#

-Now that you have tested your algorithms with some data, you may want to debug them if necessary.
+Now that you have tested your algorithms with data, you may want to debug them if necessary.
 To do so, you can combine the Spyder debugging capabilities with DataLab.

 def generate_2d_data(